Fungal infections can affect any part of the body. Fungi are

 A fungal infection of the nail may affect part of the nail, the

-Visible fungal nail infection signs include:
+Visible signs of a fungal nail infection include:

-- scaling under the nail (subungual hyperkeratosis)
+- scaling under the nail, which is called subungual

 - loss of the nail

-Common fungal nail infection signs include:
+Common signs of a fungal nail infection include:

 - a distorted nail that may lift off from the nail

 - an odor coming from the infected nail